haakonst/elixir-todo-workshop/README.md

 ```

 ## Run Elixir/Phoenix (inside the Docker container)
-Now you can try out simple stuff using the `iex`, an interactive Elixir REPL, or `elixir` to run scripts:
+Now you can try out simple stuff using `iex`, an interactive Elixir REPL, or `elixir` to run scripts:
 ```
 # iex
-# elixir docs/examples/test.exs
+# elixir docs/examples/hello.exs
 ```

 To start the Phoenix application use this command: